Thriving with Four-Wheel Drive: A Historical Overview

 Troubled Taxi

-As we eat, Raggi delves deeper into the tour philosophy at Midgard Adventure.
-“There’s no such thing as a standard tour,” he explains.
+Between bites, Raggi explains the tour approach.
+“There’s no such thing as a standard tour,” he says.
 “You could have a family dressed in jeans or Austrians decked out in Gore-Tex.”
-As we watch hikers come and go, our attention turns to a daring truck attempting to cross a river.
-Raggi chuckles as he shares the tale of a Tesla taxi that attempted the journey just a day before.
-While that taxi may have made it, I’d say your best chance lies with an experienced driver in a rugged Super Jeep.
+While we’re talking, a truck makes a go at crossing the river nearby.
+Raggi grins and tells me about a Tesla taxi that tried the same crossing just the day before.
+It apparently made it, but watching that truck, I’d still put my money on an experienced driver in a Super Jeep.

 The Tearjerker

-Afterwards, we make our way to a windswept beach.
-“I call this spot ‘the tearjerker,’” Raggi reveals, noting that it’s often here a middle-aged American woman finds herself in tears.
-He revs the engine, cranks up Sigur Rós’s poignant “Untitled #3 – Samskeyti,” and we speed across the black sand.
-With glaciers on one side and the vast ocean on the other, I, too, feel a lump in my throat as the scenery embraces me.
+Then we pull onto a windswept black sand beach.
+“I call this spot ‘the tearjerker,'” Raggi says, explaining that a middle-aged American woman cries here more often than you’d think.
+He floors it, turns up Sigur Rós’s “Untitled #3 – Samskeyti,” and we tear across the sand with glaciers on one side and the open ocean on the other.
+There is, I’ll admit, a lump in my throat.

 Midgard Adventure’s Base Camp is located in Hvolsvöllur, and you can book their Super Jeep tours at https://midgardbasecamp.is/